onap/ccsdk-oran/docs/consumedapis/consumedapis.rst

 *********
-DMAAP API
+DMaaP API
 *********

 The A1 Policy Management Service API can also be accessed using *ONAP DMaaP*.
 To support this the `DMaaP Message Router API <https://docs.onap.org/projects/onap-dmaap-messagerouter-messageservice/en/latest/offeredapis/api.html>`_ is used.

 *****************************************
-O-RAN A1 interface for A1 Policies (A1-P)
+O-RAN A1 Interface for A1 Policies (A1-P)
 *****************************************

 Southbound, the ONAP A1 Policy functions communicate with *near-RT-RIC* RAN functions using the **A1** interface, as defined by the `O-RAN Alliance <https://www.o-ran.org>`_
 The *A1 Interface - Application Protocol Specification (A1-AP)* describe this interface.
 The specification can be viewed from the `O-RAN Alliance <https://www.o-ran.org>`_ website.

+The **Jakarta** ONAP A1 Policy functions implement the *A1 Policy* parts (*A1-P*) of A1-AP versions *v1.1*, *v2.0* and *v3.0*

-An opensource implementation of a `near-RT-RIC <https://wiki.o-ran-sc.org/pages/viewpage.action?pageId=1179659>`_ is available from `O-RAN Software Community <https://o-ran-sc.org>`_.
+An opensource implementation of a `near-RT-RIC <https://wiki.o-ran-sc.org/pages/viewpage.action?pageId=1179659>`_ is available from the `O-RAN Software Community <https://o-ran-sc.org>`_.
 It supports a pre-spec version of the A1-AP.
 The ONAP A1 Policy functions described here also supports this A1 version (A1-OSC).

+An opensource implementation of an `A1 Simulator <https://wiki.o-ran-sc.org/pages/viewpage.action?pageId=3604819>`_ is also available from the `O-RAN Software Community <https://o-ran-sc.org>`_.
+It supports all versions of A1-AP.